Shopify/hydrogen-v1/docs/framework/seo.md

 ## SEO robot behavior

 By default, all routes in Hydrogen are stream rendered.
-However, Hydrogen supports SEO by inspecting the `user-agent` for every request, disabling streaming, and buffering the response to fully render it on server-side.
+However, Hydrogen supports SEO by inspecting the `user-agent` for every request, disabling streaming, and buffering the response to fully render it on the server-side.

 ### Imitating robot behavior